BeyondNFT/sandbox/README.md

       }
     },
     // owner: optional (but should be set when possible - defaults to 0x0000000000000000000000000000000000000000)
-    // Address of the current owner.
+    // Address of the current owner/holder.
 Accessible in the code under `window.context.owner`
     owner: '0xAb5801a7D398351b8bE11C439e05C5B3259aeC9B',

     // owner_properties: optional | Mixed